Most Expensive Lincoln University Neighborhoods

 About Lincoln University

 Lincoln University is a very small town located in the state of Pennsylvania.
 With a population of 1,726 people and two constituent neighborhoods, Lincoln University is the 645th largest community in Pennsylvania.
-Much of the housing stock in Lincoln University was built prior to World War II, making it one of the older and more historic towns in the country.
+Lincoln University has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Lincoln University home prices are not only among the most expensive in Pennsylvania, but Lincoln University real estate also consistently ranks among the most expensive in America.

 Lincoln University is a decidedly white-collar town, with fully 97.30% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lincoln University is a town of service providers, sales and office workers and professionals.
 There are especially a lot of people living in Lincoln University who work in office and administrative support (24.26%), food service (20.22%) and sales jobs (11.86%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.29% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lincoln University is a small town with a large college student population.
 Because of this, there is a real youthful, hip vibe to the place, and much of the life in the town is centered on the college.
 This has helped Lincoln University to buck the trend of other small towns that have suffered declining populations over the past 20 to 30 years.
 Spending by students, and faculty and staff jobs, are a big part of the local economy.